byt3crafter/tradepilot/backend/README.md

-# tradePilot Backend
+# JTradePilot Backend

-This is the NestJS backend for the tradePilot application, providing a complete authentication and user management system.
+This is the NestJS backend for the JTradePilot application, providing a complete authentication and user management system.

 ## Features